 Dilation of the eyes of a child takes at least 45 minutes.
 A full exam typically takes one and a half to two hours.
-Follow up visits typically last about one hour.
+Follow up visits without dilation typically last about one hour.

 Please bring your child’s glasses, contact lenses and all eye medications to all clinic visits.

 See a visual guide about what to expect at your visit.